amulyaa-19/Hush/Readme.md

 ## What I Learned

-* **Custom WebRTC Hook:** All the complex logic for group voice chat is built into a single, custom React hook (`useWebRTC`).
-This keeps the main `RoomPage` component clean and easy to read.
-The hook manages all the `RTCPeerConnection` objects, state for audio streams, and all the signaling logic (offers, answers, etc.).
+* **Custom WebRTC Hook:** All the complex logic for group voice chat is built into a single, custom React hook (`useWebRTC`).The hook manages all the `RTCPeerConnection` objects, state for audio streams, and all the signaling logic (offers, answers, etc.).
 * **Mesh Network:** The group voice chat is a "mesh," meaning every user creates a direct peer-to-peer connection with every other user in the room.
 The server is only used for "signaling" (to help them find each other).